rexray/rexray/README.md

 ## CLI Usage Examples
 The CLI can be built, or you can retrieve pre-compiled executables from the Github releases.

-    get-instance - get the intro-spected instances for this server get-blockdevice - get the block devices and respective volumes that are attached to this server get-volume - get all volumes available to be attached new-volume - create a new volume from scratch or from a snapshot remove-volume - remove a volume
+    attach-volume - attach a remote volume to this instance copy-snapshot - copy a snapshot to another snapshot detach-volume - detach a remote volume from this instance format-device - format an attached device
+    get-instance - get the local storage instance information get-mount - get the local mounts
+    get-snapshot - get remote volume snapshots
+    get-volume - get remote volumes
+    get-volumemap - get volume mapping
-    get-snapshot - get all or specific snapshots new-snapshot - create a new snapshot on a volume remove-snapshot - remove a snapshot
+    get-volumepath - get local mount path of a remote volume mount-device - mount a local device to a mount path mount-volume - mount a remote volume to a mount path new-snapshot - create a new snapshot
+    new-volume - create a new volume
+    remove-snapshot - remote a snapshot
+    remove-volume - remove a remote volume
+    unmount-device - unmount a local device
-    copy-snapshot - copy a snapshot to another region attach-volume - attach volume to this server detach-volume - detach volume from this server version - show Rexray version
+    unmount-volume - unmount a remote volume from this instance version

 ### Azure

 ### AWS
     export REXRAY_STORAGEDRIVERS=ec2
+    export AWS_ACCESS_KEY=access_key AWS_SECRET_KEY="secret_key"
-    AWS_ACCESS_KEY=access_key AWS_SECRET_KEY="secret_key" ./rexray get-volume
+    ./rexray get-volume

     - providername: ec2
       instanceid: i-695bb6ab